telerik/xaml-docs/controls/radchartview/getting-started/introduction.md

 ## Defining a Chart

-For demonstration purpose we will use the __RadCartesianChart__ component.
-It uses Cartesian coordiante system to display different series and it is the most commonly used charting component. *Example 1* demonstrates how to define it in XAML.
+For demonstration purposes, this tutorial will use the __RadCartesianChart__ component.
+It uses a Cartesian coordiante system to display different series and it is the most commonly used charting component. **Example 1** demonstrates how to define the RadCartesianChart in XAML.

 #### __[XAML] Example 1: Chart definition__
 {{region radchart-introduction_1}}